donaldRwilliams/GGMncv/README.md

 <div id="ref-wang2016variable">

-Wang, Yanxin, and Li Zhu. n.d.
-“Variable Selection and Parameter Estimation with the Atan Regularization Method.” *Journal of Probability and Statistics* 2016.
+Wang, Yanxin, and Li Zhu.
+2016.
+“Variable Selection and Parameter Estimation with the Atan Regularization Method.” *Journal of Probability and Statistics*.

 </div>